 Knowing how to protect your customers data is important to protect your business reputation and build customer trust.
-Understanding how to comply with PDPA might be challenging, so we are helping you break down 5 Must-Knows to Protect Your Customers Data.
+Understanding how to comply with PDPA might be challenging, so we are helping you break down 5 Must-Knows for your Spa & Salon to Protect Your Customer’s Data.

 1. Understanding the Basics of when you can collect or use customers data

 There are guidelines on when you are allowed to collect, use or disclose personal data.
 For example, your customers must be notified when you are using their personal data.
 The Data Protection Obligations on the PDPC website shows an overview of the guidelines all companies must adhere to.